johlym/johnathan.org/_posts/2015-04-26-like-that-zappos-guy.md

 tags:
 - zappos
 ---
-A couple days ago I talked about killing in people relations, a.k.a kicking ass at customer service.
+A couple days ago I talked about killing in people relations, a.k.a kicking @$$ at customer service.
 I suggested a book by Dale Carnegie called How to Win Friends and Influence People.
 I also said there was a second book I recommend.

 That second book is by the CEO of Zappos, the site that sells a ton of shoes.
 [Delivering Happiness][1] isn’t just about learning how to smooth-talk through the phone or how to close a sale.
 It’s about making people feel appreciated.
 The book outlines what Tony Hsieh (pronounced `shay`) did and still does to make Zappos as awesome as possible.